 Question: How are your braces made?

-Response: Our braces are designed by professionals who are certified by the American Board for Certification in Orthotics and Prosthetics.
-They train and supervise technicians who care about helping dogs and are committed to producing a high quality well-constructed brace.
+Response: Our braces are designed by Jim Alaimo, certified by the American Board for Certification in Orthotics and Prosthetics.
+He trains and supervises technicians who care about helping dogs and are committed to producing a high quality well-constructed brace.
 All of our braces are made in the United State and use materials sourced in the United States.
 We only use the highest quality medical grade plastics, stainless fasteners and Velcro brand closures.
-Most of the veterinarians we work with send us more than one patient, largely because they know that we consistently deliver a high quality brace that works.

 Question: Why does your design work?